Michael Salvatori

-Michael C. Salvatori (born 1954) is an American composer best known for his collaboration with colleague Martin O'Donnell for the soundtracks to the Halo video game series.
+Michael C. Salvatori (born April 18, 1954) is an American composer best known for his collaboration with colleague Martin O'Donnell for the soundtracks to the Halo video game series.
 Salvatori became acquainted with O'Donnell in college; when O'Donnell was given a job offer to score a colleague's film, Salvatori and O'Donnell formed a partnership and eventually created their own production company, TotalAudio.
-Salvatori continued to manage TotalAudio and worked on his own music for clients such as Disney and Wideload Games.
+Salvatori continued to manage TotalAudio and worked on his own music for clients such as Wideload Games (later under Disney).

-He most recently co-composed the soundtrack to the 2014 video game Destiny and its expansions, The Taken King (2015) and Rise of Iron (2016).
-He also composed music for Destiny 2 (2017) and its expansions, Forsaken (2018), Shadowkeep (2019), Beyond Light (2020), The Witch Queen (2022), and Lightfall (2023).
+He co-composed the soundtrack to the 2014 video game Destiny and its expansions, The Taken King (2015) and Rise of Iron (2016).
+He also composed music for Destiny 2 (2017) as well as its expansions, Forsaken (2018), Shadowkeep (2019), Beyond Light (2020), The Witch Queen (2022), Lightfall (2023), and The Final Shape (2024).

 Biography

-Early Life
+Early life

 Michael Salvatori was born in Elmhurst, Illinois, in 1954.
 He attended Visitation Catholic School until eighth grade.
 He then attended York High School in the early 70s.
 After Salvatori had finished college he took a bank loan to build a basement studio at his home in Wheaton, which would later be used to record Salvatori's first solo album, Waiting for Autumn, published in 1982 when Salvatori was aged 28.
 The album sold around five hundred copies, some of which are owned by Salvatori due to how rare they have become.